 Elections are a public process, and transparency is an important part of ensuring voters have confidence in the accuracy and integrity of the election results.

-Below are some of the aspects of the elections election activities that are open for the public to observe.
-If you are interested in being an election observer, or to confirm scheduled activities, please e-mail [email protected].
+The ROV’s election activities are open to the public to observe at any time.
+Below are some of the aspects of the election activities that are open for the public to observe.
+The dates listed below are subject to change.
+If you are interested in being an election observer or confirming scheduled activities, please e-mail [email protected].

 Touch Screen Ballot Marking Device & Vote Center Scanner/Tabulator Preparation and Testing

 This is the loading of election data and comprehensive election logic and accuracy testing that ensures that each machine is securely programmed and prepared properly.
 Testing ensures the integrity of the vote-counting during the election.
-Testing is scheduled to begin on September 28, 2021, at approximately 9:00 a.m.
-The testing location will be held at 2730 Junction Ave, San Jose, CA, 95134.
+Testing is scheduled to begin on May 2, 2022, at approximately 8:00 a.m.
+The testing location will be 2730 Junction Ave, San Jose, CA, 95134.

 Central Count Ballot Scanner/Tabulator (Pre-LAT Logic and Accuracy Testing)

 The Central Count Ballot Scanner/Tabulator system is tested prior to each election by using a pre-marked set of test ballots.
-The preparation of the ballot test deck and testing of the tabulation equipment is scheduled to begin on October 22, 2021, at approximately 8:30 a.m.
-The testing location will be held at 1555 Berger Drive, Building 2, San Jose, CA, 95112.
+The preparation of the ballot test deck and testing of the tabulation equipment is scheduled to begin on May 20, 2022, at approximately 8:30 A.M.
+The testing location will be 1555 Berger Drive, Building 2, San Jose, CA, 95112.

 Returned Vote by Mail Ballot Processing

-In accordance with Chapter 2 of Division 15 of the California Elections Code, for the November 2, 2021, Special Election, the opening and processing of returned Vote by Mail (VBM) ballot envelopes is scheduled to begin on October 4, 2021.
+In accordance with Chapter 2 of Division 15 of the California Elections Code, for June 7, 2022, Statewide Direct Primary Election, the opening and processing of returned Vote by Mail (VBM) ballot envelopes is scheduled to begin on May 9, 2022.
 Ballot processing will continue through Election Day and the following weeks until complete.

-For the November 2, 2021, Special Election, VBM ballots postmarked on Election Day and received by Tuesday, November 9, 2021 will be processed.
+For June 7, 2022, Statewide Direct Primary Election, VBM ballots postmarked on Election Day and received by Tuesday, June 14, 2022, will be processed.
 The majority of ballots are expected to be processed within a week of Election Day.
 However, some VBM ballots will continue to be processed through the end of the canvass period.

 Under state law, VBM ballots returned without the required voter signature on the return envelope can be corrected by the voter.
-An “Unsigned Ballot Statement” form is mailed to the voter to be completed and returned to the ROV by 5:00 p.m., by the twenty eighth day after Election Day, November 30, 2021.
+An “Unsigned Ballot Statement” form is mailed to the voter to be completed and returned to the ROV by 5:00 p.m., by the twenty-eighth day after Election Day, July 5, 2022.

 If the signature on a VBM ballot return envelope does not match the voter’s registration records, a “Signature Update Statement” form is mailed to the voter.
-The voter must complete and return the form to the ROV by 5:00 p.m. by the twenty eighth day after Election Day, November 30, 2021.
+The voter must complete and return the form to the ROV by 5:00 p.m. by the twenty-eighth day after Election Day, July 5, 2022.

 The public may observe the operation at any Vote Center during hours of operation, including Election Day, from 7:00 am to 8:00 pm.
 For Vote Center locations and hours of operation, select Official Ballot Drop Box and Vote Center Sites Information page found under the tab, Vote in Person.